Average Car Accident Settlement for a Child in Florida

 Damages in a Car Accident Settlement for a Child

 A car accident settlement for a child depends on the types of damages sustained in the crash.
 In Florida, there are three types of damages available for an injured child: economic, non-economic, and punitive.
-Here is a breakdown of the different damage types.
+Here’s how each of the different damage types are broken down.

 Economic Damages